mtlynch/mtlynch.io/content/posts/zig-extraneous-build/index.md

 execution time:  438.059µs
 ```

 `zig build run` is just a convenience tool for building a binary and executing it.
-In fact, it should be completely equivalent to the following commands:
+It should be completely equivalent to the following commands:

 ```bash
 zig build